agungTuanany/Javascript-data-structure-and-algorithm/chapter-12-algorithms-searching/README.md

 Search is going to be `O(Log n)` Time Complexity **versus** Linear Search which is `O(n)`.

 But, what about the rest?
-Well up until this point, we've talked a out when we're Searching for an item, where we know that `34` exists; our list is Sorted in a Binary Search Tree; and we know where to go, left or right;
+Well up until this point, we've talked about when we're Searching for an item, where we know that `34` exists; our list is Sorted in a Binary Search Tree; and we know where to go, left or right;

 But sometimes, we have to do something call **Traversals**, and Traversals simply means, well, going from node to node, either finding a specific thing, or